 Common in the countryside, post-and-rail fences are rustic and old-school.
 They have a simple structure and can be constructed using any wood of your choice.

 However, they are easily climbable, and the gaps between the posts are enormous.
-To stick to the guidelines, you’ll have to get some additional fencing like wiring or mesh in place.
+You’ll have to get additional fencings like wiring or mesh to stick to the guidelines.

 Do-It-Yourself Ideas For Modern Pool Fencing Walls

 1. Picture Frame Fence Walls

 In picture frame fencing, the panel walls in your design are capped using flush post tops.
-You can feature plants or add some hydro element to flush out the traffic noise.
+You can feature plants or add some hydro elements to flush out the traffic noise.

 These modifications are typically used in timber fences, but you can add your personal, contemporary touch to them.
 Artistic features like vertical wall gardens or DIY paintings are the best to add a personal creative touch to your pool space.